stephencookdev/moonfleetguesthouse/src/pages/room-rates.md

       Accommodation consisting of 6 En-Suite Bedrooms, Private Hire of the Breakfast Room, Pool Room and Bar.
 Breakfast included for all guests - £700 per night (minimum stay 2 nights)

       Perfect for a group holiday or family reunion!
 Please call us directly for more information.
+Dogs welcome.
     title: Friends and Family Gatherings
   - body: Dogs are welcome to stay upon request.
 There is an extra charge of £6 per night per dog to allow for extra cleaning.